pnp/blog/content/office-add-ins-community-call/2022-10-12/index.md

 **Would you say what you just demonstrated with Visual Studio is the preferred approach for developing a web add-in vs. the Yeoman and Visual Studio Code approach?**

 Either one works.
-Most VSTO background developers would probably use Visual Studio to stay in a familiar IDE.
+If your background is in VSTO you may find that using the Visual Studio IDE a more familiar environment.
+But you probably also want to use a newer version of ASP.NET, which the demonstration shows.
+You may also be interested in the [Blazor Webassembly samples](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/blazor-add-in) which allow you to keep your task pane UI in C# as well.

 **What is the Mac equivalent of the Wef folder to clear the cache?**